ZeppelinBot/Vety/docs/docs/plugins/slash-commands.md

 # Slash commands

-Like plugins, slash commands in Knub are plain JavaScript objects.
+Like plugins, slash commands in Vety are plain JavaScript objects.

 There are two helper functions, `guildPluginSlashCommand()` and `globalPluginSlashCommand()`, that can be used to create slash commands for guild plugins and global plugins respectively.